The University of Minnesota strives to use all forms of campus communications resources effectively and efficiently.

 Campus Today (current day's events, Instagram feed and timely links)

 Bulldog Update (weekly digest of campus activities for students)

-Submissions can be sent to email@example.com (must be received by Tuesday at 4 p.m. for Wednesday publication).
+Email email@example.com (must be received by Thursday at 5 p.m. for following Wednesday publication).

 Undergraduate Update (monthly newsletter)